Students interested in applying to UMKC have several options:

 - Four units of mathematics (Algebra I or higher).
 This requirement may be satisfied by the completion of courses in middle school, junior high or senior high.

 - Three units of science (not including General Science).
 The three units of science must include a laboratory course and must include units from at least two of the following areas: physical science, biology, physics, chemistry and earth sciences.
-This requirement may be satisfied by the completion of courses in middle school, junior high or senior high.
+This requirement may be satisfied by the completion of courses in junior high or senior high.

 - Three units of social studies.